All Facts about IQ 179

 Any risk-averse individual is not typically suited as a CEO candidate, since an executive who is unable to take risks is likely to force the firm to lag behind other rivals.
 A CEO must be willing to take chances, but such risks must not compromise the company's life or profitability.

-CEOs must communicate with their workforce using simple, easy-to-understand language.
+They have the ability to convey their perspectives and expectations in succinct, direct and easy-to-understand language.
 Workers must understand why the CEO makes certain decisions, as well as how new processes and procedures will affect their day-to-day jobs and obligations.
 Moreover, CEOs are accountable for preserving morale and business culture through their leadership.

 2. CFO

-A Chief Financial Officer (CFO) with an IQ 179 is a rare find but if you have this index you can totally do this job.
+A Chief Financial Officer (CFO) with an IQ 179 is certainly an extremely sharp person to well control the cash flow of the company.
 They possess many qualities that make them invaluable to their organization, and are highly sought after for the unique skill set they bring to the table.
 Here are five key qualities that define a CFO with an IQ 179:

 2.1 Problem-solving

-This type of CFO has excellent problem-solving abilities.
+Therefore, the CFO has to practice excellent problem-solving abilities.
 With such a high level of intelligence comes great analytical thinking capabilities and strategic planning skills which allow them to quickly identify potential issues within financial statements or other documents and come up with solutions in no time at all.
 This makes their presence invaluable when it comes to making informed decisions about investments or budgeting strategies as well as navigating complex legal matters related to finance.

 2.2 Communication skills

-These types of CFOs have superior communication abilities both orally and written form; they understand how important it is for everyone in the company from top executives down through lower levels staff members be on board when changes occur so they can take ownership over those changes effectively without any confusion along the way due being able communicate clearly what needs done why its necessary doing so accurately accurately conveying information across all departments within organizations structure hierarchy .
+CFOs have superior communication abilities both orally and in written form.
+They understand how important it is for everyone in the company from top executives down through lower levels staff members to be on board when changes occur.
+Therefore, they can take ownership over those changes effectively without any confusion along the way due being able to communicate clearly what needs done and why it's necessary doing accurately conveying information across all departments within organizations structure hierarchy .

 2.3 Strong leadership traits